 Refund and Cancellation Policies:

 All cancellations are to be made in writing.
-Registrations may be refunded at 100% if canceled within the first 7 days of registration.
-An assessment fee of 30% will be taken for cancellations 8 days after registration if prior to 21 days before the course.
-An assessment fee of 50% will be taken for cancellations that are 21 days before the course or less.
-Attendees can transfer their registration to another course without penalty up until 10 days prior to course.
-Within 10 days of course, a 20% penalty to transfers will be applied.
+Registrations may be refunded at 100% if canceled within the first 24 hours of registration.
+Attendees can transfer their registration to another course one time without penalty up until 10 days prior to the course.
+Within 10 days of this course a 20% transfer penalty will be applied.